finotes/finotes.github.io/_posts/2018-02-28-symbolicating-stack.md

 - If the build was not archived, then it’s configured by the Derived Data settings in the Locations section of the Xcode preferences.
 - Within the Derived Data directory, location will have a suffix of .dSYM.

-Once you have the general location the exact file will be inside a Contents/Resources/DWARF subdirectory.
+Once you have the general location, the exact file will be inside a Contents/Resources/DWARF subdirectory.